 Yes, definitely!
 While there are toddler spaces in each gallery, the miniExplorers Exhibit is specifically designed for our visitors under the age of four.

 This exhibit supports the museum’s youngest guests and their overall integration of physical, spatial, and cognitive development.
 The Children's Museum of South Dakota also wanted to provide a designated space for parents who might want a quieter place for their toddler to play.

 Yes, of course!
 But please keep in mind that the miniExplorers exhibit is designed for a toddler’s developmental needs.
 Toddler spaces in each gallery provide excellent opportunities for families with children of varying ages to explore and enjoy the Museum together.

 You can find all the latest news about programming and events on our website.
-Monitors near the admission desk and elevator also will display the latest Museum news.
+A display near the admission desk also will display the latest Museum news.

 There are water activities both indoors and outdoors.
 It is likely that you might get a bit damp.
 We would suggest that you bring water-proof sandals as well as a towel for summer activities in the outdoor play area.